 The RCPI Trainees' Committee has always had an active interest in postgraduate specialist training and acts as an important interface between Trainees and RCPI.
 Our goal is to represent Trainees’ interests and work towards improving training.

-We are also responsible for the organisation of three Trainee Awards:
+We are also responsible for the organisation of the following awards and prizes:

 The Trainees’ Committee is an essential conduit for communication between Trainees and the College.
 We advocate for Trainee interests in the College while disseminating RCPI's key messages and information to Trainees.
 We influence decisions at the highest levels in RCPI and ensures that the ideal of world-class medical training is to the forefront of the College's agenda.